iocron/physics-collision-import-generator/README.md

 - Physics bodies are created as StaticBody3D by default
 - Existing StaticBody3D nodes are reused when possible
-- The plugin works by post-processing the imported scene after the standard GLTF import
+- The plugin sets the **Import Script Path** in the file's `.import` configuration to automatically process scenes during import